mfrlabi/livox_lidar.mcap-pcd-/README.md

-1. Livox ros_diver2 ( using Livox Mid360 lidar to run in rviz and save data )
-  -The published point cloud topic /livox/lidar is in the format livox_ros_driver/CustomMsg and save point cloud data in .pcd format
+1. Livox ros_diver2 ( using Livox Mid360 lidar to run in the rviz and save data ) -The published point cloud topic /livox/lidar is in the format livox_ros_driver/CustomMsg and save point cloud data in .pcd format

-*** connect your pc with Livox Mid360 lidar via ethernet:   ( Change the IP address according to your device )
+*** to connect your pc with Livox Mid360 lidar via Ethernet:   ( Change the IP address according to your device )

 IPv4 > manual